VeritasSoftware/LiveHealthChecks/README.md

 You could fetch the list from the database & cache it.

 This way you do not need a Server shutdown to add a new Client Api to the system.

+You can create a **special Client account** with ReceiveMethod of * and a SecretKey.

+This account can be used by Monitoring apps that want to get notifications for all Apis in the system,

+on the same SignalR connection.

 ### Sample ClientsService